unjabulomajola/data-analytics/3_Jobs__Salary_Advanced_Analysis_sql/README.md

 *Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*

 **Business Insights:**
-- **Wide Salary Range:** he top 10 remote data analyst roles span from $256k to $650k, showing extreme salary variance, likely driven by specialized senior or hybrid roles (e.g., data science–analytics crossover).
+- **Wide Salary Range:** The top 10 remote data analyst roles span from $256k to $650k, showing extreme salary variance, likely driven by specialized senior or hybrid roles (e.g., data science–analytics crossover).
 - **Tech and Media Lead:** Companies like Netflix, Meta, and Mantys dominate top salary listings, confirming that media streaming and big-tech sectors offer premium compensation..
 - **Fully Remote Viability:** Every listing is “Anywhere”, reaffirming that six-figure remote data roles are widely available and globally competitive.
 ---